ArchitecturalDogSoftware/1N4/docs/CONTRIBUTING.md

   Avoid repeated allocations, computation, and the usage of Unsafe Rust.
   - If unsafe *is* used,
     it is **required** to have documentation explaining why it is safe.
+    This should come in the form of a comment above the usage starting with "Safety:", followed by the reason that the code will not cause undefined behavior.
 - Prefer returning results over panicking under most circumstances.
   - Panics are considered okay if they arise due to issues present at compile-time.
     For example, failing to read a file should never panic, but calling blocking functions within an asynchronous runtime should *always* panic.
-  - Code containing `unreachable!()` is expressly allowed, however it should typically be alongside documentation describing why it will not cause a panic.
+  - Code containing `unreachable!` is expressly allowed, however it must be provided a string argument describing why it will not cause a panic.

 #### Rust Documentation